Ready to Learn More?

 The Photography Associate Degree program at Madison College is designed to equip you with a solid foundation in commercial photography.
 Our courses will help you develop an individual style, give you hands-on experience with the latest digital technologies, and provide you with the business skills necessary to succeed in the field of photography.
 Madison College's Photography program combines classroom lectures and demonstrations, practical hands-on assignment work in studios and labs, and real-world experience through internships and assignments that emulate contract work for clients.

-Graduates of MATC's Photography program will participate in our annual employer-attended portfolio show and enter the job market with a professional portfolio showing prospective employers the skills and capabilities acquired at Madison Area Technical College.
+Graduates of Madison College's Photography program will participate in our annual employer-attended portfolio show and enter the job market with a professional portfolio showing prospective employers the skills and capabilities acquired at Madison Area Technical College.

-Photography classes may be offered at these Madison College campuses:
+Photography classes are offered at the Madison College Truax campus.

 Your Advantages at Madison College

 - Take on-campus classes with professional photographers who teach vital skills and share real-world experiences.